seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **PROSPERO**
 Sir, I invite your highness and your train
 To my poor cell, where you shall take your rest
-For this one night; which, part of it, I‘ll waste
+For this one night; which, part of it, I'll waste
 With such discourse as, I not doubt, shall make it
 Go quick away; the story of my life
 And the particular accidents gone by
 Since I came to this isle: and in the morn
-I’ll bring you to your ship and so to Naples,
+I'll bring you to your ship and so to Naples,
 And thence retire me to my Milan, where
-Every third thought shall be my grave. …
+Every third thought shall be my grave. ...

 **ALONSO**
-… I long
+...
+I long
 To hear the story of your life, which must
-Take the ear strangely. …
+Take the ear strangely. ...

 **PROSPERO**
-… I'll deliver all;
+...
+I'll deliver all;
 And promise you calm seas, auspicious gales
 And sail so expeditious that shall catch
-Your royal fleet far off. …
+Your royal fleet far off. ...

 *\[Aside to ARIEL]*
-… My Ariel, chick,
+...
+My Ariel, chick,
 That is thy charge: then to the elements
 Be free, and fare thou well!
 Please you, draw near.